angrymarker/BardMac-sicPlayer/README.md

 ---

-To make this a standalone install py2app and then run python3 setup.py py2app
+To make this a standalone install py2app with "pip3 install py2app" and then run "python3 setup.py py2app"